benshimonz/V1/README.md

 - LSMA3 appears below a 'split by' below a relationship.
 The relationship may be wrapped by an 'L'
 - LSMA3 may not appear before a quantifier
+- Right of the relationship : an entity (yellow/aggregated/blue/logical/red)
+- _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
+- _relprop_ is a property of the relationship

 _**Q222:** Any Person, and his horses of the 3 colors with the latest average ownership start date_